rad-szulim/manage-k8s-calico/README.md

 kubectl create -f apiserver.yaml
 ```

+Note: please be aware that the prior script was modfied to remove a line with `-v=5` from the script provided by Calico.

-The pod should be in ContainerCreating state:
+The pod should be in `ContainerCreating` state:
 ```sh
 kubectl -n calico-apiserver get pods
 ```